qaisjp/comm2-report/chapters/99/60-conclusion.md

 ## Shared authentication

 MTA has a wide variety of services: forum, server listing manager, wiki, staff area, and of course this project - "community".
 Each of these services use a separate authentication system, and we could unify these by implementing an OAuth Provider.
+This would allow other platforms that support OAuth to use MTA Hub's authentication system as a login mechanism.

 This would help improve access control as senior staff can manage all permissions in one place, but reduce security as there is a single point of failure.